 Recently, the national news featured reports on a crash in Chattanooga, Tenn., where six Chattanooga elementary school children were killed when a school bus driver lost control of the bus.

-The driver, who reportedly was driving above the speed limit, was charged vehicular homicide.
+The driver, who reportedly was driving above the speed limit, was charged with vehicular homicide.

 The family of one of the students killed has filed a lawsuit claiming wrongful death against the bus service, manufacturer, and driver.